meetuparchive/swarm-animation/README.md

    The `src/js/lib.js` file will contain javascript functions that you can use in your js to run certain animations/apply css based on user interaction.
    Add to this file if you want to add javascript that should apply classes on click, change, load, etc.
    Anything added will need to be tested.
 See (Testing)

-### React
-   React can apply css animations from swarm-animation if their names [follow certain convention](https://facebook.github.io/react/docs/animation.html).
-   Rather than use another external lib at the moment lets see if we can develop animations that fit our needs for both classic and new Meetup.

 ## Testing
   We need test coverage for all of our js animation helpers.